arcalot/arcalot.github.io/docs/arcaflow/plugins/python/first.md

     # ...
 ```

 So far so good, but we are not done yet.
 The output also has special rules.
-One plugin function can have more than one possible output, so you need to say which output it is and you need to also return a dataclass.
+One plugin function can have more than one possible output, so you need to say which output it is, and you need to also return a dataclass.

 For example: